N0NsTr3s/TTScraper/README.md

 A comprehensive, production-ready TikTok scraping library using Selenium WebDriver with advanced network monitoring, comment extraction, and batch processing capabilities.

+Disclaimer: Before you ask, yes, this is made with AI, it has issues but it works (more or less). you may also find weird comments or code.

 ## 🚀 **Key Features**

 - **Advanced Network Monitoring**: Chrome DevTools Protocol (CDP) integration for real-time API request capture